samkoppenhout/Digital-Futures-Challenge-1/docs/domain-models-test-plan.md

 5. As an air traffic controller
     I would like to remove a plane from the airport model So I can track the instruction for it to take off

-call start and test in the package.json

-import .basket.spec.js in the specrunner (thats all you need)